 Can you guess how many eggplant recipes I have in the archives of over 500 posts?

-It’s a good one but one eggplant recipe is simply not enough.
+One eggplant recipe is simply not enough.
 In truth, I don't often know what to do with eggplant.
 Back in the day when I had a CSA, I would get several eggplants a week and they would often end up going to waste.
 For that reason, I never think to buy eggplant at the store, fearing it might just end up rotting in my compost bin 1 week later.

 But, one to never let intimidation get in the way of exploration, I decided to give eggplant another go.
-Yep, it was time to double my eggplant recipes for the blog and, with so much pressure, I had to make it a good one.
+Yep, it was time to double my eggplant recipes for the blog, and, with so much pressure, I had to make it a good one.
 I'm happy to report that I think I did just that.

 Welcome to my blog, eggplant chickpea curry.

 Beyond having a delicate texture and deliciously unique flavor, eggplant is filled with all kinds of vitamins and minerals, such as Vitamin C and B, Iron, and Calcium.
-Eggplant is also loaded with fiber and antioxidants, all which heal and restore the body; a super vegetable of sorts.
+Eggplant is also loaded with fiber and antioxidants, all of which heal and restore the body; a super vegetable of sorts.
 Some of the benefits of eggplant include:

 - Boosting immunity and preventing disease.